moinwiki/moin/docs/devel/development.rst

 Finally, the dom-tree will reach the output converter, which will transform it into the desired output format, e.g. `text/html`.

-This is just one example of a supported transformation, there are quite a lot of converters in `MoinMoin.converter` supporting different input formats, dom-dom transformations and output formats.
+This is just one example of a supported transformation.
+There are quite a few converters in `MoinMoin.converter` supporting different input formats, dom-dom transformations and output formats.

 Templates and Themes
 --------------------
-Moin uses jinja2 as templating engine and Flask-Themes as a flask extension to support multiple themes (each themes has static data, like css, and templates).
+Moin uses jinja2 as its templating engine and Flask-Themes as a flask extension to support multiple themes (each theme has static data like css and templates).

 When rendering a template, the template is expanded within an environment of values it can use.
-Additionally to this (general) environment, parameters can be also given directly to the render call.
+In addition to this (general) environment, parameters can also be given directly to the render call.

 Testing
 =======